 ACTIVE

-Humectant.
+TYPE: Humectant.
 Salt form of PCA.

 PROS: Hydrates by attracting and trapping water in skin.
 Helps restore protective skin barrier.
 Anti-inflammatory properties.